ZeroWasteTeam/Documentation/CI/SettingUpRepositories.md

  6. Add PR build workflow
  7. Add Repository dispatch workflow
  8. Create a dummy branch and a dummy pull request.
 This is done to so that the system searches for the workflows.
- 9. Create a branch protection rule for "master" branch as detailed here (TODO)
+ 9. Create a branch protection rule for "master" branch as detailed [here](BranchProtectionRuleSetup.md)
  10. There is a bit of tradeoff in consuming maven packages.
 More information is available [here](MavenPackages.md)

  ### Examples